Review samples supplied by LookenListen, distributor for the Benelux

 The drivers have metal grilles that cover them and, according to the manufacturer, this is not only for protective or decorative use but they actually improve the drivers’ phase response.
 As they cannot be removed, I could not test this, but given the speakers’ utterly crisp and extremely linear behavior, I have no reason to doubt this.
 There is, however, an aspect to the tweeters’ delivery that, if not a result of the grilles, might be related to the drivers’ material.
 I have a feeling that the treble does not extend into the uppermost frequencies.
 To my ears, the treble is clean and linear, all the way up to a point.
 As the measurements contradict this, there must be something else at play.
 I should note that I am now comparing this to Martin Logan ESL15A’s and, in the recent past, to various Apogee ribbon loudspeakers which is not really fair, of course.
 And, to put this mild criticism further into perspective: I only heard it during the first few tracks.
 When listening longer the ear/brain quickly adjusts and all that is left is a consistent wonder of how utterly transparent a window these speakers are onto the music.

 Speaking of full-range ribbon speakers, these also have plenty of less ideal aspects.
 One such aspect is bass articulation and propulsion, both of which the Persona B’s do very well.
-While on the subject of things that the Persona’s do very well, let me also comment that I’ve rarely heard dynamic speakers sound so immensely coherent and transparency with such freedom from cabinet colorations combined with such speed and agility.
+While on the subject of things that the Persona’s do very well, let me also comment that I’ve rarely heard dynamic speakers sound so immensely coherent and transparent with such freedom from cabinet colorations combined with such speed and agility.
 The nearest speakers that come to mind as being similar in the overall presentation are those made by Magico.
 Although I can’t make a direct comparison and I’m sure there are plenty of reasons to choose one over the other, based on auditions in different locations, I’d say that the Persona B’s presentation definitely has a lot of common ground with that of the Magico S1 MkII.

 While the Persona B’s can be driven with pretty much any amplifier out there their utter transparency does require one pays attention to achieving the best match in terms of the cables and amplifier.
 The other components should be of similarly high quality but getting the right match is equally as important.